 Juergen Teller’s photography stands apart in the fashion world.
 The imagery he produces is always immediately recognisable due to its innate starkness.
 His photography is often over-exposed and regularly features the photographer himself in various stages of undress.
-The photographer has shot every single Marc Jacobs campaign since 1998.
+The photographer shot every single Marc Jacobs campaign from 1998 until 2014.

 Unlike many of his contemporaries, he fell into the field, having started out taking photographs for album covers.
 Perhaps due to background, his work has always retained a sense of rebellion.
 It sells an attitude, not a dream.
 The German photographer refuses to tailor his aesthetic to that of his commercial clients, a rare privilege granted only to the best photographers.